LIBOR Market Manipulation

 Heavy scrutiny of LIBOR revealed that submitters at the major banks colluded to manipulate rates to suit their positions to generate huge profits.
 On days when banks had large amounts of floating-rate loans re-fixing, traders would try to get others to submit high quotes to drive up LIBOR and raise loan rates.
 If large swap positions where banks were paying a floating rate were rolling over, traders tried to manipulate LIBOR lower.
 The scale of collusion was serious enough that even discarding high/low rates could not ensure a fair setting.
 Regulators were quick to reform LIBOR.

-Outline the initial reforms in the UK and Europe
+What initial reforms were introduced in the UK and Europe?

 Wheatley Review reforms (UK):